antonvh/UartRemote/docs/uartremote.rst

 This library implements a class with methods that help to set up robust communication between instances running MicroPython which are connected over a UART interface.

+The library is available on github:  `UartRemote on GitHub <https://github.com/antonvh/UartRemote>`_.

 Platforms
 =========